The-Solution-Tech/The-Solution-Tech/README.md

 Software Developer / Engineer with 12 years of experience as a full stack web developer using Java as the back-end language.
-A polyglot programmer with experience as a DBA and Unix system administrator.
-Demonstrated excellence in optimizing manual processes into automated applications with outstanding user experiences.
+A polyglot programmer with experience as a DBA and Unix system administration.
+Excels in optimizing manual processes into automated applications with outstanding user experiences.

 # Languages